Joiser Arias

-Joiser Daniel Arias Maza (born 3 December 1998) is a Venezuelan footballer who plays as a defender for Aragua F.C. in the Venezuelan Primera División.
+Joiser Daniel Arias Maza (born 3 December 1998) is a Venezuelan footballer who plays as a defender for Deportivo La Guaira in the Venezuelan Primera División.

 Career

 Early career

 Arias spent much of his youth career with hometown club Caracas.
 Despite appearing in the matchday squad for the club several times between 2017 and 2018, he never made a first-team appearance for the club.

 Aragua

 In January 2019, Arias joined Primera División club Aragua.
 He made his professional debut for the club on 3 February 2019, coming on as a 73rd-minute substitute for Rafael Arace in a 2–1 defeat to Trujillanos.
 He would score his first professional goal for the club the following season, scoring in the 24th minute of a 2–1 victory over Portuguesa.